Unity-Technologies/ml-agents/docs/Installation-Windows.md

 You should see `(ml-agents)` prepended on the last line.

-Next, install `tensorflow` and `tensorflow-gpu`.
-Install these packages using `pip` - which is a package management system used to install Python packages.
+Next, install `tensorflow`.
+Install this package using `pip` - which is a package management system used to install Python packages.
 In the same Anaconda Prompt, type in the following command _(make sure you are connected to the internet)_:

 ```
-pip install tensorflow tensorflow-gpu
+pip install tensorflow
 ```

 ## Step 3: Install Required Python Packages